wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 if_sid
 ^^^^^^

 Used as a requisite to trigger the rule.
 Matches if the ID has previously matched.
-It is similar to a child decoder, with the key difference that alerts can have as many descendant as necessary, whereas decoder cannot have "grandchildren".
+It is similar to a child decoder, with the key difference that alerts can have as many descendants as necessary, whereas decoder cannot have "grandchildren".

 +--------------------+-------------+
 | **Default Value**  | n/a         |